Horatio Nelson Jackson: World War I

-A longtime member of the Vermont National Guard when World War I broke out, Jackson was considered too old for active service, but he contacted former President Theodore Roosevelt (whom he had met at some point in Burlington), through whose influence Jackson was placed on active duty as a captain in the Medical Corps.
-While attached to the 313th Infantry, 79th Division as a surgeon, Jackson was wounded near Montfaucon during the Meuse–Argonne Offensive.
+A longtime member of the Vermont National Guard when World War I broke out, Jackson was considered too old for active service, but he contacted the former President Theodore Roosevelt, a good friend that he often vacationed with in his New York summer home, and through his influence Jackson was placed on active duty as a captain in the Medical Corps.
+While attached to the 313th Infantry, 79th Division as a surgeon, Jackson sustained a gunshot wound in the right forearm near Montfaucon during the Meuse–Argonne Offensive.